stat545ubc-2022/assignment-b04-spencerctlee/README.md

 In this assignment, we be using two exercises from option A:

-*Exercise 1:* Plotting the most common words of a book.
+*Exercise 1:* Plotting the most common words of a book using the janeaustenr R package.

-*Exercise 3:* Evaluating a model using the palmerpenguins, penguins package and dataset.
+*Exercise 3:* Evaluating a model using the gapminder dataset.

 ## 2. What files are in this GitHub repository?